 Associated Press“The company’s music director, Corrado Rovaris, conducted the orchestra with seeming mastery over the details of this difficult score.”

 Born in Bergamo, Italy, Corrado Rovaris graduated from the Conservatory of Milan with degrees in composition, organ, and harpsichord.
-From 1992 through 1996 he was the Assistant Chorus Master of the Teatro alla Scala and made his debut on the podium with Il filosofo di campagna by Galuppi in a production by Associazione Lirica e Concertistica Italiana.
-He was subsequently invited to conduct at the Teatro Comunale in Florence and at the Rossini Opera Festival.
+From 1992 through 1996 he was the assistant chorus master of the Teatro alla Scala.
 Soon after, he began appearing as a regular guest in many of the major Italian opera houses such as La Scala, Maggio Musicale Fiorentino, Teatro La Fenice, Teatro dell’Opera di Roma, and Teatro Comunale di Bologna.
-Internationally he has led productions for the Opéra de Lyon, Opera Monte Carlo, Théâtre Municipal de Lausanne, Oper Köln, Oper Frankfurt, the Garsington Opera Festival, and the Japan Opera Foundation in Tokyo, among others.
-In symphonic repertoire, he regularly conducts the Orchestra e Coro del Maggio Musicale Fiorentino, the Orchestre de Chambre de Lausanne, the Danish Radio Sinfonietta, the Orchestra de Theatre Royal de la Monnaie (Brussels), Accademia Nazionale di Santa Cecilia (Rome), and Orchestra Sinfonica Giuseppe Verdi (Milan).
+He has led productions for the Opéra de Lyon, Opera Monte Carlo, Théâtre Municipal de Lausanne, Deutsche Opera Berlin, Oper Köln, Oper Frankfurt, Teatro Regio di Parma, Oviedo Opera, and the Garsington Opera Festival, among others.
+In North America, Rovaris has conducted many times at the Canadian Opera Company and the Santa Fe Opera, as well as at the St. Louis Opera and Glimmerglass Festival.

 Maestro Rovaris was awarded knighthood by the Order of Merit of the Italian Republic in 2015, and was honored in 2016 with the Franco Abbiati Prize.